For chains running 5–200 locations

 No data warehouse required.

 Lean ingestion, EU-resident, tenant-isolated.
-Source data stays where it lives.
+Your source data stays where it lives.

 How to get it

 Insights is not sold as a standalone analytics product.
 It is the decision layer of the Fooodo platform — the same operating system that runs your QR menu, ordering and payments.
 Take Fooodo, and the data flows in automatically.
-The agents start working against the numbers your locations are already producing.
+The role agents start scoring every shift against EBIT, gross margin and labor — using the same numbers your locations already report.

 No percentage-of-revenue fee.
 No success tax.
 No bolt-on contract.